Methods of work

 The Working Group decided to nominate a Chairperson-Rapporteur for a one year term on a rotation basis.

-The Working Group intends to carry out two to three country missions per year following invitations received from member states.
-Country visits will be conducted in the spirit of promoting constructive dialogue with States as well as collecting good practices in the elimination of discrimination against women in law and in practice.
+The Working Group conducts two to three country missions per year following invitations received from Member States.
+Country visits are conducted in the spirit of promoting constructive dialogue with States as well as collecting good practices in the elimination of discrimination against women in law and in practice.

-Members of the Working Group will avoid to the extent possible conducting official visits in their country of origin.
+Members of the Working Group will avoid, to the extent possible, conducting official visits in their countries of origin.